SystemsGenetics/gene-oracle/README.md

 # DeepGTEx
 This repository contains all code, scripts, and other for the DeepGTEx project.
 DeepGTEx is an ongoing research effort to effectively classify RNA expression level data from the Genotype-Tissue Expression project, located [here](https://gtexportal.org/home/).
 Running models from this repo requires a downloaded version of the RNA-seq data Gene TPM's, located [here](https://gtexportal.org/home/datasets) (a sign-in is required to download the dataset for privacy reasons).

-## Requirements
+## Requirements and Setup
+Creating a virtual environment with anaconda3 on Clemson's Palmetto Cluster:

+    module add anaconda3/4.3.0
+    conda create -n {name of env} python=2.7

-The following software is required to run the models:
+Once a virtualenv is created, the following software is required to run the models:

     tensorflow-gpu (1.3.0)
     scikit-learn (0.19.0)